 Employers in Ontario must ensure that workers on construction projects who may use certain methods of fall protection successfully complete 'working at heights' training that meets training program and provider standards established by the Chief Prevention Officer (CPO).

-The Occupational Health and Safety Awareness and Training Regulation (Ontario Regulation 297/13) under the Occupational Health and Safety Act (OHSA), has been amended to include mandatory working at heights training requirements.
+The Occupational Health and Safety Awareness and Training Regulation (Ontario Regulation 297/13) under the Occupational Health and Safety Act (OHSA) sets out the mandatory working at heights training requirements.
 The working at heights training is valid for three years from the date the worker completes an approved training program delivered by an approved training provider.

-The new training requirements apply to workers who are required under O. Reg.
+The working at heights training requirements apply to workers who are required under O. Reg.
 213/91 (Construction Projects) to use any of the following methods of fall protection:

 Employers with workers who are required by O. Reg.
-213/91 (Construction Projects) to use any of the fall protection methods listed above must do the following to ensure they comply with the new training requirements:
+213/91 (Construction Projects) to use any of the fall protection methods listed above must do the following:

-While this fact sheet is available to Ministry of Labour inspectors, the inspectors will apply and enforce the OHSA and its regulations based on the facts as they may find them in the workplace.
-This fact sheet does not affect the enforcement discretion of inspectors in any way.
+While this resource will also be available to Ministry of Labour inspectors, they will apply and enforce the OHSA and its regulations based on the facts as they may find them in the workplace.
+This resource does not affect their enforcement discretion in any way.